NY Schools with Programs in Heavy Equipment

 Students can learn how to operate and maintain heavy equipment vehicles by enrolling in a heavy equipment degree program.
 Training for prospective heavy equipment professionals can often be found in community or technical colleges as well as universities.
 Studies are most commonly found at the associate degree level.
 Students of these programs can learn everything from operating equipment to performing maintenance and conducting inspections.
 Programs often include hands-on learning experiences in labs or at on-site locations.

 Learn more about two colleges from the State University of New York (SUNY) educational system and their relevant programs.
 Get information about courses and program duration.
 Details about these schools and programs are found in the following article.
 Facts about each school are presented in a table.

-- Alfred State College offers two associate degrees in heavy equipment operation and maintenance.
+- SUNY Alfred State College of Technology offers two associate degrees in heavy equipment operation and maintenance.
 These programs are offered at the school's applied technology campus in Wellsville, NY, about 15 miles from the main campus in Alfred.